 - Serving as a source of cultural and intellectual programs of importance to students and residents of the region.

 - Building and maintaining partnerships to enhance opportunities for students, alumni, and the university community.

 ESU will be an innovative and entrepreneurial university—educationally, socially, organizationally, and culturally—with an emphasis on quality and collaboration in everything we provide.
 As a scholarly community, its faculty, students, staff, administrators, and affiliates will be encouraged to be innovative and to explore opportunities that will constantly energize and improve its mission as a learning community of the 21st Century.
 As a "university without walls," its sense of community will extend well beyond campus boundaries to embrace ESU’s surrounding communities and region to become a model that other organizations will want to emulate.

 East Stroudsburg University of Pennsylvania will provide:

-Challenging and contemporary undergraduate and graduate curricula that engage and equip students to critically appraise and apply
+- Challenging and contemporary undergraduate and graduate curricula that engage and equip undergraduate, graduate, and adult students to critically appraise and apply

-Varied opportunities for student and faculty research, creative endeavors and involvement in public service.
+- Varied opportunities for student and faculty research, creative endeavors, and involvement in public service.

-Leadership and service in the educational, cultural and economic development of the region.
+- Leadership and service in the educational, cultural and economic development of the region.

-We are committed to the principles of intellectual integrity, freedom of expression, the fair and equal treatment of all, good citizenship, environmental stewardship, and accountability for our actions and the resources entrusted to us.
+The ESU community is committed to the principles of intellectual integrity, freedom of expression, the fair and equal treatment of all, good citizenship, environmental stewardship, and accountability for our actions and the resources entrusted to us.